Reflect and earn 1.0 AMA PRA Category 1 CME for this article.

 Now when we have trainees, you see our skepticism at their eagerness to learn our trade and hear our mumblings of, “Are you sure you really want to do this?”
 Soon, there will be too few to take our places.

 It is not just patients dying within the walls of our hospitals.
 Empathy is also dying one by one in the hearts of even our most empathetic health care workers and being replaced by apathy.
 And while all of us would love to get that empathy back, we need help from our communities.
-Because we have nothing left to give, there will soon be no one left to give it.
+Because we have nothing left to give, no one will soon be left to give it.
 And we should all care about that.